Land management advice

 The core work of the New Forest Land Advice Service (NFLAS) involves providing advice to anyone who owns and/or manages land in the area, including:

-Sites of Interest for Nature Conservation (SINCs)
+Sites of Importance for Nature Conservation (SINCs)

 Within the geographical area covered by NFLAS there are approximately 550 Sites of Importance for Nature Conservation (SINCs) covering 5,050 hectares.

-We can offer free site visits to equine holdings to give advice on good practice management of grassland, manure, watercourses, hedgerows, trees and other environmental features around the holding.
+We can offer site visits to equine holdings to give advice on good practice management of grassland, manure, watercourses, hedgerows, trees and other environmental features around the holding.

 For information to help you manage your paddock, see the ‘equine advice’ box to the right of this page.